steslowj/geog576_lab4/README.md

 This project is hosted live on github pages: https://steslowj.github.io/geog576_lab4/

 ### Website Screenshot
-This screenshot is taken while using Firefox developer tools, emulating a smartphone screen.
+This screenshot is taken while using Firefox developer tools, emulating a smartphone screen set to horizontal.
 ![](geog576_lab4_img.png)